Badtz13/sadpepe/README.md

- yarn track - starts the tracking server yarn end - cleanly stops tracking, used when restarting the server yarn reset - resets all user data
+ yarn track - starts the tracking server yarn end - cleanly stops tracking, used when restarting the server yarn reset - resets all user data yarn fix - adds time to users to account for server downtime, requires manual time calculations
  ```

  ## Web Site